Mi-Jeong

 falling off of tomato count as distance from the unit increases.

-the unit since the overall field is rectangular.
-A and C are at
+from the unit since the overall field is rectangular.
+A and C

-it was on a balcony of an apartment in Marina Del Rey, Calif.
+fact it was on a balcony of an apartment in Marina Del Rey,

+Calif.
 These experiments were performed during 2008.
-The tests used
+The tests

-different plants including Celosia, Tomatoes, and Pepper plants.
+used different plants including Celosia, Tomatoes, and Pepper

-The plants were sourced in twos from a nearby Home Depot.
-Plants
+plants.
+The plants were sourced in twos from a nearby Home

-of similar height and girth were chosen.
-If one was arguable
+Depot.
+Plants of similar height and girth were chosen.
+If one

-slightly larger than the other, that one was made the control
+was arguable slightly larger than the other, that one was made

-inches apart on a table on the balcony.
-Lab calibrated beakers
+few inches apart on a table on the balcony.
+Lab calibrated

-were obtained and used to measure water and nutrients that were
+beakers were obtained and used to measure water and nutrients

-applied equally to both plants.
-Every week the plants positions
+that were applied equally to both plants.
+Every week the plants

-were changed to account for any difference in sunlight.
+positions were changed to account for any difference in

 [0061] Each day the test plant was taken to another room inside